Mammal: Reproductive system

 The ancestral condition for mammal reproduction is the birthing of relatively undeveloped young, either through direct vivipary or a short period as soft-shelled eggs.
 This is likely due to the fact that the torso could not expand due to the presence of epipubic bones.
 The oldest demonstration of this reproductive style is with Kayentatherium, which produced undeveloped perinates, but at much higher litter sizes than any modern mammal, 38 specimens.
 Most modern mammals are viviparous, giving birth to live young.
 However, the five species of monotreme, the platypus and the four species of echidna, lay eggs.
 The monotremes have a sex-determination system different from that of most other mammals.
 In particular, the sex chromosomes of a platypus are more like those of a chicken than those of a therian mammal.

 Viviparous mammals are in the subclass Theria; those living today are in the marsupial and placental infraclasses.
 Marsupials have a short gestation period, typically shorter than its estrous cycle and generally giving birth to a number of undeveloped newborns that then undergo further development; in many species, this takes place within a pouch-like sac, the marsupium, located in the front of the mother's abdomen.
 This is the plesiomorphic condition among viviparous mammals; the presence of epipubic bones in all non-placentals prevents the expansion of the torso needed for full pregnancy.
 Even non-placental eutherians probably reproduced this way.
 The placentals give birth to relatively complete and developed young, usually after long gestation periods.
 They get their name from the placenta, which connects the developing fetus to the uterine wall to allow nutrient uptake.
 In placentals, the epipubic is either completely lost or converted into the baculum; allowing the torso to be able to expand and thus birth developed offspring.
 The great majority of mammals give birth multiple times during their lifespan, but a few species are semelparous.

-The mammary glands of mammals are specialised to produce milk, the primary source of nutrition for newborns.
+The mammary glands of mammals are specialized to produce milk, the primary source of nutrition for newborns.
 The monotremes branched early from other mammals and do not have the teats seen in most mammals, but they do have mammary glands.
 The young lick the milk from a mammary patch on the mother's belly.
 Compared to placental mammals, the milk of marsupials changes greatly in both production rate and in nutrient composition, due to the underdeveloped young.
 In addition, the mammary glands have more autonomy allowing them to supply separate milks to young at different development stages.
 Lactose is the main sugar in placental milk while monotreme and marsupial milk is dominated by oligosaccharides.
 Weaning is the process in which a mammal becomes less dependent on their mother's milk and more on solid food.